 Unless otherwise stated, all examples have unix-like quotation rules.
 These examples will need to be adapted to your terminal’s quoting rules.
 See Using quotation marks with strings in the AWS CLI User Guide .

 To remove the specified client ID from the list of client IDs registered for the specified IAM OpenID Connect provider

 This example removes the client ID

 My-TestApp-3 from the list of client IDs associated with the IAM OIDC provider whose

-For more information, see Using OpenID Connect Identity Providers in the Using IAM guide.
+For more information, see Creating OpenID Connect (OIDC) identity providers in the AWS IAM User Guide.